- The Association

 - Support us

-The main names associated with the first crossing of the South Atlantic are Gago Coutinho and Sacadura Cabral.
-Others should be remembered together, who supported or contributed to the achievement of this feat.
+The first Air Crossing of the South Atlantic, in 19922, was made by Sacadura Cabral (as Comander and pilot) and Gago Coutinho (as the navigator).
+Other persons should be remembered together, who supported or contributed to the achievement of this feat.

-He was born on 17th February 1869, in Belém, in the “old Praia do Restelo”, as he liked to call it.
+Gago Coutinho was born on 17th February 1869, in Belém, in the “old Restelo Beach”, as he liked to call it.
 After attending the Liceu Central de Lisboa (now Liceu Camões), he enrolled in the Escola Politécnica (1885), before joining the Naval School in 1886.
 He finished the Navy course first in 1888.

 He was in Mozambique until 1891, and Angola until 1893, with service commissions aboard numerous vessels such as the gunboat “Loge” (1892), the steamer “Pero de Alenquer” (1896-1897), and the gunboat “Patria” (1911-1912), where he supported land forces in Betano (Timor).
 In the first and last of these missions he was in command.